 Sure enough, 2011 was a fantastic year for Creative Blogs: we added our first international customer (the International School of Monaco); we doubled in size again to around 80 school projects and there is no sign of it slowing down.
 We held 2 hugely enjoyable conferences (Chorlton Park and Silverstone) and sold our first blog project solely through Twitter!
 Thanks to the pioneering efforts of our many incredible teachers we have an enormous body of work that we can call on to demonstrate the huge potential that blogging has.
 Foremost amongst these has again been David Mitchell who once again proved that his first year’s SATs results in literacy (powered by blogging) was no flash in the pan by repeating in 2011.
 He also took children to the BETT show and bMoble conferences to spread the word and set up the fantastic Quadblogging project which we were enormously proud to host.
 An unforeseen effect was the removal of the VLE target for schools and the associated funding for it, meaning that schools began to look for better value and more flexible platforms to draw together their various online presences and many schools not only stopped using their VLEs, but turned their blogsites into their website (Horwich Parish and Greswell Primary are good examples of this approach).

 Things changed again in 2014.
 After nearly 10 years of working together, Peter and I parted company.
 He is now head of the Apple Distinguished Educators program and, not surprisingly, finds his time full.
-We wish him all the best for the future.
 Peter’s departure led to a radical restructuring of our infrastructure and we shifted our servers to an entirely UK based host: Rapidswitch.
 We also took the opportunity to significantly increase the power of our servers and added substantial resilience by automating WordPress updates, adding Wordfence anti-malware software and rewriting our custom e-safety plugins.
 Jack, our new technical advisor, is an expert in Internet security and by the end of 2014 we were confident that our platform was performing faster and more resiliently than ever.
 Creative Blogs also became a limited company.

 We hope you’ll join us for the ride…